 Study Description

 DMD is a rare genetic disorder that primarily affects males.
 This disease is closely associated with mutations in the DMD gene located on the X chromosome.
 The DMD gene encodes a protein known as dystrophin, which plays a crucial role in providing essential structural and protective support within the muscles.
 Gene therapy drugs using Adeno-Associated Virus (AAV) as a vector hold the promise of offering a convenient, effective, and safe treatment option for DMD patients.
 Therefore, we have independently developed and designed the JWK007 injection.
-The study will include two dosing groups and employ a '3+3' dose escalation design, incrementally increasing dosages in a sequential, ascending manner.
+The study was originally designed as a '3+3' dose-escalation trial with two cohorts.
+However, due to recruitment difficulties at the higher dose level, only the low-dose cohort (N=3) will be enrolled.
+No further enrollment or dose escalation will be conducted, and all safety, tolerability, and preliminary efficacy endpoints will be assessed in this single low-dose cohort.

 Connect with a study center